whitschroder/remote-sensing/_sources/drones.md

 ## DJI Mapper for Newer DJI Drones

 Newer DJI drones are not compatible with most flight planning apps because DJI have not released their software development kit (SDK) to allow an app to communicate with the drone.
-However, most drones, including DJI, I have waypoint features, where waypoints and paths can be programmed into the drone.
-Flight planning using waypoints can be tedious, but [DJI Mapper](https://github.com/YarosMallorca/DJI-Mapper) is a useful tool to automate the generation of waypoints based on flight parameters.
+However, most drones, including DJI, have waypoint features, where waypoints and paths can be programmed into the drone.
+Flight planning using waypoints through the flight controller can be tedious, but [DJI Mapper](https://github.com/YarosMallorca/DJI-Mapper) is a useful tool to automate the generation of waypoints based on flight parameters.
 The program outputs a waypoint file that can be uploaded to the DJI drone.

 ## Other Drones